webosose/website/content/en/docs/guides/development/localization/applying-localization.md

 The localization tool parses source codes along with XLIFF files and generates string resources in formats required by each programming language.
 Therefore, you must provide translation data in XLIFF format to use the localization tool.

 The localization process using the loctool is summarized below:
-1. Configure your project, extract all strings eligible for localization and export them in a set of XLIFF files with loctool.
+1. Configure your project, extract all strings eligible for localization, and export them in a set of XLIFF files with loctool.
 2. Submit the raw XLIFF files to your translator.
 Get back the translated files and apply them into the project again.
 3. Generate translated string resources by using the loctool.

 Detailed explanations of the entire process are given in the [loctool guide](https://github.com/iLib-js/loctool/blob/development/README.md) page.

-In addition, the loctool enables you to generate string resources files at build time.
+In addition, the loctool enables you to generate string resource files at build time.
 See [Generate String Resources at Build Time](#generating-string-resources-at-build-time) for details.

 ### Working with XLIFF Files